-Kim Grist is married to her high school sweetheart, Pastor Nelson Grist, who serves as Pastor of First Baptist Church Orchard Hill in Griffin, Georgia.
+Kim Grist is married to her high school sweetheart, Pastor Nelson Grist, who serves as Pastor in Forsyth, Georgia.
 She likes to refer to herself as a mother of three special sons, one with special needs.
 Kim is pictured to the left with two of those special sons, Zachary in the center and Micah behind.
 Her other son is Christopher (not pictured).

 Kim is also a grandmother and proud to be a child of the living God.
 She feels called to help and encourage others and to share experiences both good and bad in order to be the witness that God would have us to be.